-Super fudgy and dark chocolate-y brownies with the tang and extra sweetness of raspberries.
-This delicious and easy dessert is also refined-sugar free, Paleo, and Gluten-Free!
+Dark Chocolate Raspberry Brownies are super fudgy brownies with the tang and extra sweetness of raspberries.
+This delicious and easy dessert is made in less than 30 minutes and also refined-sugar free, Paleo, and Gluten-Free!

 I do want to mention one little thing about this recipe.
 I had mentioned that I don’t like desserts that are too sweet (most desserts in America), as my tolerance for sugar is pretty low.
 Most people who follow a strict Paleo diet or have done Whole 30 know how your taste buds will slowly alter.
 I only used 1/3 cup of maple syrup as a sweetener, it also helps to really taste and enjoy the raspberries.
 I did note in the recipe that you can add some more maple syrup (up to 1/2 cup) if you want them to be a tad sweeter.
 Just taste the batter first and decide!

 I like to store my desserts by pre-slicing and putting in an air tight container in the freezer.
 When ready to enjoy, just let sit at room temperature for about 20 minutes.
 These do taste best stored in the fridge as they can get extra “mushy” stored at room temperature.